Steplerchik/intro2cv_final_project/README.md

 # intro2cv_final_project
 This project is created to develop a robust human detection algorithm for autonomous mobile robot ULTRABOT, using RGB-D images from Intel Realsense D435 camera.
-Motivation behind the project is the following.

 ULTRABOT is the robot developed to perform disinfection by UVC lamps fully autonomously.
 However, if a human suddenly appears near the robot, it MUST switch off the lamps in order not to harm the human's eyes.
 In order to achieve that, a low-level human detection algorithm for sych emergency cases is needed.

 Depth channel allows to calculate a distance to a human.
 If a human stays in front of the lamps, but farther than 10m (outside the dangerous zone) - the robot should not switch the lamps.

 ### Team
 - Stepan Perminov (stepan.perminov@skoltech.ru)